noelcv/whois-query-fe/README.md

 ## State Management

-To make the app truly reactive and ready to scale, we opted to manage state with NgRx and recreate Redux Patterns.
+To make the app truly reactive and ready to be manageable at scale, we opted to manage state with NgRx and recreate Redux Patterns to establish a single source of truth to manage the interactions on the client-side.

 ---- STORE
 |___ state